-4.3 Other ways to make a disclosure include:

-- 4.3.1 through the Aon Ethics Helpline (a confidential helpline); or - 4.3.2 through Aon's dedicated Australian Whistleblowing inbox (au.whistleblowing@aon.com); or - 4.3.3 by calling a dedicated Aon Whistleblowing hotline on 02 9253 8415; or - 4.3.4 by mailing Whistleblower Officer, 201 Kent Street, Sydney, NSW 2000. - 4.4 Please see section 6 below in relation to anonymity and confidentiality. - 4.5 Aon Australia recommends that any concerns in the first instance be raised directly within Aon Australia through any of the options in section 4.2 and 4.3.
-However, you may alternatively make an external disclosure to any of the recipients set out in section 12.3. - 4.6 Whistleblowers must act honestly and reasonably in making the disclosures with a genuine belief that the conduct occurred. - 4.7 If you are a potential eligible whistleblower and wish to obtain additional information prior to making a disclosure, Aon Australia recommends you contact the dedicated Australian Whistleblowing inbox (au.whistleblowing@aon.com); or call 02 9253 8415 and a dedicated whistleblowing contact will be allocated to you.

-5. How Aon Australia will handle and investigate disclosures

-- 5.1 Aon will evaluate and assess all reports and information it receives. - 5.2 The Whistleblower Officer will perform an initial assessment of the disclosure and determine if it is a disclosable matter within two working days.
-Unless the disclosure is made anonymously, Aon will communicate: - 5.2.1 if Aon determines the disclosure is a disclosable matter: - a. an estimated timeframe for a formal in-depth investigation and completion of the investigation; and - b. to obtain further information about the matter, a preferred contact method and to discuss any protections/confidentiality requirements which need to be considered; or - 5.2.2 if Aon determines the matter is not a disclosable matter, Aon's reasoning for this determination. - 5.3 Aon will not disclose information that is likely to lead to your identification as part of the investigation process without your consent.
+- 4.3 Other ways to make a disclosure include: - 4.3.1 through the Aon Ethics Helpline (a confidential helpline); or - 4.3.2 through Aon's dedicated Australian Whistleblowing inbox (au.whistleblowing@aon.com); or - 4.3.3 by calling a dedicated Aon Whistleblowing hotline on 02 9253 8415; or - 4.3.4 by mailing Whistleblower Officer, 201 Kent Street, Sydney, NSW 2000. - 4.4 Please see section 6 below in relation to anonymity and confidentiality. - 4.5 Aon Australia recommends that any concerns in the first instance be raised directly within Aon Australia through any of the options in section 4.2 and 4.3.
+However, Whistleblowers may alternatively make an external disclosure to any of the recipients set out in section 12.3. - 4.6 Whistleblowers must act honestly and reasonably in making the disclosures with a genuine belief that the conduct occurred. - 4.7 Additional information can be obtained prior to making a disclosure by contacting the dedicated Australian Whistleblowing inbox (au.whistleblowing@aon.com); or by calling 02 9253 8415 where adedicated whistleblowing contact will be allocated. - 5.
+How Aon Australia will handle and investigate disclosures - 5.1 Aon will evaluate and assess all reports and information it receives. - 5.2 The Whistleblower Officer will perform an initial assessment of the disclosure and determine if it is a disclosable matter within two working days.
+Unless the disclosure is made anonymously, Aon will communicate: - 5.2.1 if Aon determines the disclosure is a disclosable matter: - a. an estimated timeframe for a formal in-depth investigation and completion of the investigation; and - b. to obtain further information about the matter, a preferred contact method and to discuss any protections/confidentiality requirements which need to be considered; or - 5.2.2 if Aon determines the matter is not a disclosable matter, Aon's reasoning for this determination. - 5.3 Aon will not disclose information that is likely to lead to identification of the Whistleblower as part of the investigation process without prior consent. - In assessing the disclosure, Aon will view the information provided objectively and consider if the core alleged misconduct requires further enquiries to be made. - 5.5 Investigations will be conducted independently of the Whistleblower and any individuals which are subjects of the allegation(s).
+Unless the Whistleblower has made the disclosure anonymously they will be provided with regular feedback on the progress of the investigation (such as when it begins, progresses and closes) and timelines should these change from when initially advised.